developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/templatebuilder/index.md

 **Note**: SimulScan can be used without a License <u>only to scan barcodes through an app using [DataWedge](../../../../datawedge)</u>.
 A SimulScan License is required for access to OCR and OMR features and/or SimulScan APIs.
 For more information, please see the [Licensing page](../license).

 ### Quick Steps
+Below is a summary of the steps for creating a Template.
+The process is explained in detail in the section that follows.

 1. **Log in** to the [Template Builder web site](http://simulscan.zebra.com).
 2. **Select the Template type** to create.